laaurii00/PQC-ReverseProxy/README.md

 # PQC-Reverse Proxy

-Implementación Proxy inverso como Gateway de TLS para PQC.
+Reverse Proxy implementation with Quamtum-Safe TLS gateway.

 ## Contexto
-La organización Open Quantum Safe (OQS) ha realizado un versiona del servidor web de código abierto, Nginx, el cual permite negociar claves y autenticación quantum-safe mediante TLS 1.3.
+The Open Quantum Safe (OQS) organization has made a version of the open source web server, Nginx, which allows key negotiation and quantum-safe authentication through TLS 1.3.
-Esta imagen de nginx admite los algoritmos de intercambio de claves de seguridad cuántica, a día 28/02/2025:
+This nginx image supports the quantum security key exchange algorithms, with date 28/02/2025:

     * BIKE: bikel1, bikel3, bikel5
     * CRYSTALS-Kyber: kyber512, kyber768, kyber1024
     * FrodoKEM: frodo640aes, frodo640shake, frodo976aes, frodo976shake, frodo1344aes, frodo1344shake
     * HQC: hqc128, hqc192, hqc256†programa cliente de cifrado seguro

-Y, los algoritmos de firma digital de seguridad cuántica, a día 28/02/2025:
+And, qunatum-safe digital signature algorithms, with date 28/02/2025:

     * CRYSTALS-Dilithium:dilithium2*, dilithium3*, dilithium5*
     * Falcon:falcon512*, falcon1024*
     * SPHINCS-SHA2:sphincssha2128fsimple*, sphincssha2128ssimple*, sphincssha2192fsimple*, sphincssha2192ssimple, sphincssha2256fsimple, sphincssha2256ssimple
     * SPHINCS-SHAKE:sphincsshake128fsimple*, sphincsshake128ssimple, sphincsshake192fsimple, sphincsshake192ssimple, sphincsshake256fsimple, sphincsshake256ssimple

-La implementación del lado cliente se ha realizado mediante la imagen Docker curl realizada por OQS, obteniendo un programa cliente quantum-safe.
+The client-side implementation has been carried out using the Docker curl image made by OQS, obtaining a quantum-safe client program.

-## Pasos
+## Steps
-### 1. Instalación Docker Engine en Ubuntu
+### 1. Docker Engine installation (Ubuntu)
     apt  install docker.io
-### 2. Instalación Nginx Server con PQC implementado con OQS
+### 2. Quantum-Safe Nginx Server installation (Ubuntu)
     docker pull openquantumsafe/nginx
-### 3. Configuración del proxy inverso
+### 3. Reverse Proxy configuration (Ubuntu)
-Para la realización del servidor Nginx como proxy inverso, es necesario especificar la configuración mediante el fichero "nginx.conf", y a su vez especificar las claves PQC con las que se va a realizar la autenticación de la comunicación.
+To perform the Nginx server as a reverse proxy, it is necessary to specify the configuration using the file "nginx.conf", and in turn specify the PQC keys with which the authentication of the communication is going to be performed.
-Estructura del fichero de configuración, "nginx.cnf":
+Structure of the configuration file, "nginx.cnf":

         worker_processes auto;